petras607/GT1APManual/User Guide.md

 A variety of races focused on different types of cars.
 Each event requires a car with specific drivetrain, country of origin or without specific upgrades.
 ### Endurance
 Extremely long races, each one taking 1-2 hours to finish.
 Tire durability is enabled in these events.
+### License Tests
+Short time trials meant to test and improve your driving skills.
 ### Time Trial
 Set a best lap time on tracks.
 Reversed variants of tracks can also be enabled.
 ### Qualifiers